Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 \subsection{Complementary abilities of model evaluation and generalization metrics (RQ4)}

 Although OOD accuracy, ID-OOD accuracy gap, MMD distance, and Silhouette score often trend in the same direction, they probe different aspects of generalization and therefore do not always correlate tightly.
 Models that attain similar OOD accuracy can differ markedly in the way they organize their latent representations.
-For example, in the Motif-basis experiments, both MHA-VREx and GPS-VREx exhibit a $gap=12$, yet their OOD accuracies diverge by more than three points.
-A similar pattern occurs on SST2: vGIN's DANN and IRM variants yield only slightly lower OOD accuracy than MHA and GPS, but their accuracy gap is substantially larger.
+When two models achieve the same high OOD accuracy, a larger gap indicates higher ID performance, suggesting greater potential for further improving generalization, though it may also carry some risk if future OOD shifts differ from the current test set, highlighting why both OOD accuracy and the gap metric are needed to assess real-world deployment suitability.

-Moreover, choosing a model solely on OOD accuracy and accuracy gap can also be misleading.
-For example, in the case of Motif-basis, the OOD accuracy and accuracy gap of MHA-ERM and GPS-ERM appear close to those of MHA-DANN and GPS-CORAL, respectively; however, MHA-DANN produces a markedly lower Silhouette score—signaling poorly separated class clusters—while GPS-CORAL shows a much higher MMD distance, indicating misaligned domain feature distributions.
+Moreover, selecting a model solely based on OOD accuracy and accuracy gap can be misleading.
+For instance, in the Motif-basis task, MHA-ERM exhibits OOD accuracy and gap values similar to other variants; however, models such as MHA-DANN yield a substantially lower Silhouette score, indicating poorly separated class clusters, and a higher MMD distance, reflecting misaligned domain feature distributions, underscoring the need for complementary metrics beyond simple accuracy measures.

 In most cases, as intuition suggests, high OOD accuracy is typically accompanied by a small accuracy gap.
 It is also associated with a low MMD distance, which indicates well-aligned domains, and a high Silhouette score, which reflects well-separated class clusters.
-Yet the counterexamples above illustrate that these regularities are not universal.
-Reporting all four metrics offers a more comprehensive and interpretable understanding of each model’s generalization capabilities.
+Yet the counter examples above illustrate that these regularities are not universal.
+Reporting all six metrics offers a more comprehensive and interpretable understanding of each model’s generalization capabilities.
 As a result, better-informed decisions can be made when selecting models for real-world applications.